-0. Note that USCIS does not regulate fees charged by civil surgeons for medical > examinations.
-Fees may vary by physician. > > Medical examinations completed on or after January 1, 2012, must be reported > using a version of I-693 no older than 10/11/11.
-If a medical examination > completed on or after January 1, 2012, is submitted using any version older than > 10/11/11, USCIS will reject the form, and require the applicant to return to the > civil surgeon in order to complete and resubmit the current version of Form > I-693. > > USCIS requires most applicants seeking to adjust to lawful permanent resident > status to submit the results of a medical examination by a designated civil > surgeon on Form I-693, which indicates whether an applicant is or is not > inadmissible to the United States on public health grounds. > > Note: The results of the medical examination are still valid at the time USCIS > adjudicates the associated benefit application, applicants should schedule the > medical examination as close as possible to the time they file for adjustment of > status, respond to a Request for Evidence, or attend an interview (if > applicable).
-Applicants should, however, also provide sufficient time for the > performance of laboratory testing or additional testing required under CDC's > Technical Instructions.
-For more information on the validity of Form I-693, see > the USCIS Policy Manual Volume 8, Part B, Chapter 4. > > For detailed information about the medical examinations:
+$0.
+Note that USCIS does not regulate fees charged by civil surgeons for medical examinations.
+Fees may vary by physician.

+Medical examinations completed on or after January 1, 2012, must be reported using a version of I-693 no older than 10/11/11.
+If a medical examination completed on or after January 1, 2012, is submitted using any version older than 10/11/11, USCIS will reject the form, and require the applicant to return to the civil surgeon in order to complete and resubmit the current version of Form I-693.

+USCIS requires most applicants seeking to adjust to lawful permanent resident status to submit the results of a medical examination by a designated civil surgeon on Form I-693, which indicates whether an applicant is or is not inadmissible to the United States on public health grounds.

+Note: To ensure the results of the medical examination are still valid at the time USCIS adjudicates the associated benefit application, applicants should schedule the medical examination as close as possible to the time they file for adjustment of status, respond to a Request for Evidence, or attend an interview (if applicable).
+Applicants should, however, also provide sufficient time for the performance of laboratory testing or additional testing required under CDC's Technical Instructions.
+For more information on the validity of Form I-693, see the USCIS Policy Manual Volume 8, Part B, Chapter 4.

+For detailed information about the medical examinations: